thelounge/thelounge.github.io/_guides/theme-creation.md

 Although it is not required, we strongly recommend you also fill in the `"homepage"`, `"repository"`, and `"bugs"` sections.

+For a comprehensive example, refer to the [`package.json` file of `thelounge-theme-solarized`](https://github.com/thelounge/thelounge-theme-solarized/blob/master/package.json).

 ## Shipping additional files in the theme

 Optionally, you can distribute other files along with the theme stylesheet as follows: